 I was reminded about this long-forgotten sandwich in the ‘Save the Deli’ group on Facebook, where my friend Jason (the founder of the awesome food site eGullet) was reminiscing about the sandwich and it sparked a dormant memory for me.
 I actually ate this at the legendary Jewish resort in the Catskills (known as Kutsher’s) when I was a very young boy!

 The RPG is a truly unique sandwich from the Catskill Mountains, located a couple of hours drive north of New York City – a region very popular with NYC Jews for Summer vacations back in the day.
 Combining Chinese roast pork, ‘duck sauce’ and Italian garlic bread, it gained a cult following among many Jewish (and non-Jewish) New Yorkers in the 1950s and ’60s.

-As noted on http://highlandgreenlifestyle.com:
+As eruditely noted in a post on eGullet.org:

-Battle on – The Generalissimo
+Battle on – the Generalissimo